 Sign up for a different race.

 Is that quote from the Shackleton Expedition?
 Long hours of complete darkness?
 Hazardous journey?
 Bitter cold?
-Isn’t comparing your race to the most epic adventure/survival story/ “race” of all time a little extreme?
+Isn’t comparing your race to one of the most epic adventure/survival story/ “race” of all time a little extreme?

 Well you are right-this is not an early 20th century Antarctic expedition.
 However, you are racing for 13, 28, or 100 miles in the least populated county in the least populated state at elevations just shy of 10k feet in typically formidable winter conditions.
 The 100-mile race is capped at just 50 racers for 2021 – it is possible to go hours without seeing anyone on the course.
 For your success and safety, it is not to be underestimated.
 The part about no wages and honor and recognition in the event of success are absolutely applicable.
 So, you know…have fun out there, champ.

 How do I sign up?